Mervyn Austin: Early life

 Austin was born in Ascot Vale, Victoria, Australia, and was the second of four sons.
 Mervyn's father was James William Ashworth Austin, a real-estate agent.
 His mother was Jane Elizabeth.

 From 1927 to 1931, Austin was a student at Melbourne Grammar School.
 For three years, he was a member of the school's 1st XI cricket side and was captain in his final year.
 He was a resident of Trinity College within the University of Melbourne and graduated as a Bachelor of Arts.
 In 1936 he was elected Victorian Rhodes Scholar and in 1937 entered Christ Church, Oxford.

 While at the University of Oxford, Austin won a Blue in cricket as a right-hand batsman, bowling leg-break, and googly.
-He was later awarded a Master of Arts, 1943, and a Bachelor of Divinity from the University of London.
+He was later awarded a Master of Arts, in 1943, and a Bachelor of Divinity from the University of London.

 Career

-During World War II, Austin enlisted in Melbourne and served as a flying officer with the RAAF.
-Upon his return to Australia in 1939, he was appointed senior classics master at his old school.
+During World War II, Austin enlisted in Melbourne and served as a flying officer with the RAAF., including flying Mosquito night-fighters in RAAF 456 Squadron in the UK.
+Upon his return to Australia in 1946, he was appointed senior classics master at his old school.
 After the war, he obtained a lectureship at the University of St Andrews, Scotland.